gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 Similarly, the ID for ``$:(LO)`` can be found to be ``0xfdad82d898904026ae6c01a5800c0a8ee9ada7e7862f9bb6428b6f81e06f53bb``, and ``$:(A|B)&(LO)`` has an ID of ``0xcc77e750b61d29e158aa3193faa3673b2686ba9f6a16f51b5cdbea2a4f694be0``.

-A helper function for calculating positions also exists:
+Helper functions for calculating positions also exist:

 .. autosolfunction:: ConditionalTokens.getPositionId